 The average head loses 100 hair a day, it sounds like a lot but in reality it’s hardly noticeable.
 When you’re pregnant, the increased oestrogen supply prevents these 100 hairs a day from falling out, and so you end up with a much thicker head of hair.
 A few months after childbirth, your oestrogen levels will have shrunk back down, and this means your hair can start falling out again.
 There are so many hairs waiting to fall out, that it can feel quite extreme.
 But don’t worry, it’s totally normal.

-Up to 50 percent of mums experience post-natal hair loss.
+The Academy of Dermatologists state that many new mothers see noticeable hair loss a few months after having a baby.
+This is normal and it is not true hair loss.
 It can take up to a year for your hair to be back to it’s pre-pregnancy thickness.

-If you are feeling self conscious about your hair looking limp and lifeless during the transition stage, there are some steps you can take for healthier hair:
+If you are feeling self conscious about your hair looking limp and lifeless during the transition stage, here’s what you can do.

 - Eat a balanced diet and ensure you are getting all of your vitamins and minerals.
 It’s important to do this anyway as a new Mum, but for extra motivation, hair loss can be made worse by certain vitamin deficiencies.